Hire Space

 isla is a non-profit sustainability body founded by event professionals and industry leaders focusing on a sustainable future for events.
 They work with agencies, brands, organisers and suppliers and help provide practical advice and guidance drawing on expertise from across the sector.
 Their aim?
 To create a powerful network and give eventprofs the confidence to facilitate change.

-If you're looking for more advice and practical guidance on making your events more sustainable, check out our Sustainability Hub.
-You can also check out our takeaways from Reset Connect workshops on measuring your event impact, and our top recommendations for sustainable event venues to set you up for success.
+If you're looking for more advice and practical guidance on making your events more sustainable, check out our Sustainability Hub, as well as our top recommendations for sustainable event venues to set you up for success.

 Read more